pagkly/Zed/Investopedia3/Coverage Ratio.md

 ## Understanding a Coverage Ratio

 Coverage ratios come in several forms and can be used to help identify companies in a potentially troubled financial situation, though low ratios are not necessarily an indication that a company is in financial difficulty.
-Many factors go into determining these ratios and a deeper dive into a company's [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp) is often recommended to ascertain a business's health.
+Many factors go into determining these ratios and a deeper dive into a company's [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp) is often recommended to ascertain a business's health.

-[Net income](https://www.investopedia.com/terms/n/netincome.asp), [interest expense](https://www.investopedia.com/terms/i/interestexpense.asp), debt outstanding, and total assets are just a few examples of the financial statement items that should be examined.
-To ascertain whether the company is still a going concern, one should look at [liquidity](https://www.investopedia.com/terms/l/liquidityratios.asp) and [solvency ratios](https://www.investopedia.com/terms/s/solvencyratio.asp), which assess a company's ability to pay short-term debt (i.e., convert assets into cash).
+[Net income](https://www.investopedia.com/terms/n/netincome.asp), [[interest expense]](https://www.investopedia.com/terms/i/interestexpense.asp), debt outstanding, and total assets are just a few examples of the financial statement items that should be examined.
+To ascertain whether the company is still a going concern, one should look at [[liquidity]](https://www.investopedia.com/terms/l/liquidityratios.asp) and [[solvency ratios]](https://www.investopedia.com/terms/s/solvencyratio.asp), which assess a company's ability to pay short-term debt (i.e., convert assets into cash).

 Investors can use coverage ratios in one of two ways.
 First, they can track changes in the company’s debt situation over time.
 In cases where the debt-service coverage ratio is barely within the acceptable range, it may be a good idea to look at the company’s recent history.
 If the ratio has been gradually declining, it may only be a matter of time before it falls below the recommended figure.

 Coverage ratios are also valuable when looking at a company in relation to its competitors.
 Evaluating similar businesses is imperative, because a coverage ratio that’s acceptable in one industry may be considered risky in another field.
 If the business you’re evaluating seems out of step with major competitors, it’s often a red flag.

-While comparing the coverage ratios of companies in the same [industry or sector](https://www.investopedia.com/ask/answers/05/industrysector.asp) can provide valuable insights into their relative financial positions, doing so across companies in different sectors is not as useful, since it might be like comparing apples to oranges.
+While comparing the coverage ratios of companies in the same [[industry or sector]](https://www.investopedia.com/ask/answers/05/industrysector.asp) can provide valuable insights into their relative financial positions, doing so across companies in different sectors is not as useful, since it might be like comparing apples to oranges.

 Common coverage ratios include the interest coverage ratio, debt service coverage ratio, and the asset coverage ratio.
 These coverage ratios are summarized below.